deis/workflow/src/managing-deis/configuring-dns.md

 ## Testing

-To test that traffic reaches its intended destination, a request can be sent to the Deis controller like so:
+To test that traffic reaches its intended destination, a request can be sent to the Deis controller like so (do not forget the trailing slash!):

 ```
 curl http://deis.example.com/v2/